DewofyourYouth/dew-blog/content/post/reverence-of-your-teacher-as-the-reverence-of-heaven/index.md

 Where Rashi quotes the Medrash which explains that it doesn't mean he picked him up and placed him in the Garden, but rather that he convinced him with words.

-"How did חז״ל know this?", the Rosh Yeshiva asked, "How does he know the meaning isn't simply that He picked him up and placed Adam in the garden!?"
+"How did חז״ל know this?", the Rosh Yeshiva asked, "How does he know the meaning isn't simply that He picked him up and placed Adam in the garden!?
+Isn't that the simple reading of the _passuk?_"

-The Rosh Yeshiva answered, "because the verb 'to take' means different things in different contexts.
-A man is not a sack of potatoes that you pick of here and place here.
-When referring to men, 'to take' means with words.
-This is the simple reading of the _passuk_."
+The Rosh Yeshiva answered, "No, the simple reading of the _passuk_ is like Rashi.
+The verb 'to take' means different things in different contexts.
+A man is not a sack of potatoes that you pick of here and place there.
+When referring to men, 'to take' means with words."